Carlos Rogers (basketball)

-Carlos Deon Rogers (born February 6, 1971) is an American former professional basketball player who was selected by the Seattle SuperSonics in the 1st round (11th overall) of the 1994 NBA Draft.
+Carlos Deon Rogers (born February 6, 1971) is an American former professional basketball player who played eight seasons in the National Basketball Association (NBA).
+Rogers was an All-American college player for the Tennessee State Tigers, then was selected by the Seattle SuperSonics in the first round (11th pick overall) of the 1994 NBA draft.

 Biography

 Rogers was born in Detroit and graduated from Northwestern High School.
-A 6'11" forward-center from the University of Arkansas at Little Rock and Tennessee State University, Rogers played in eight NBA seasons from 1994 to 2002.
-He played for the Golden State Warriors, Toronto Raptors, Portland Trail Blazers, Houston Rockets and Indiana Pacers.
+A 6'11" forward-center from the University of Arkansas at Little Rock and Tennessee State University, Rogers played in the NBA from 1994 to 2002, for the Golden State Warriors, Toronto Raptors, Portland Trail Blazers, Houston Rockets and Indiana Pacers.

 Rogers led the United States men's national basketball team with 87 points en route to a gold medal at the 1993 Summer Universiade.

 In his NBA career, Rogers played in 298 games and scored a total of 2,196 points.